paulmmay/blog.paulmay.org/colophon/index.md

 * The site is generated using <a href="https://github.com/mojombo/jekyll/wiki">Jekyll</a> and hosted on <a href="http://www.heroku.com">Heroku</a>
 * Most of the photos on the site are shot on a Nikon D80 or Nikon N70 and hosted on <a href="http://www.flickr.com/paulmmay">Flickr</a>

-The website is set in two fonts; Droid Serif for body text and navigation, <span class="nimbus">Nimbus Sans</span> for headings.
-Both of these fonts were carefully chosen using <a href="http://www.typecastapp.com">Typecast</a> and are served by <a href="http://www.typekit.com">Typekit</a>.
+The website is set in two fonts; Linotype Centennial for body text and navigation, <span class="sans">Avenir 85 Heavy</span> for headings.
+Both of these fonts were carefully chosen using <a href="http://www.typecastapp.com">Typecast</a> and are served by <a href="http://www.fonts.com">Fonts.com</a>.